 Best for: a deep clean when you have a bit more to spend

-This type of cleaner sprays steam onto the floor and usually includes a sponge to clean the floor.
+A steam cleaner sprays steam onto the floor and usually includes a sponge to clean the floor.
 However, we are including this option to advise against using it on wood.

 Whilst steaming a wood floor may not do any immediate damage, long-term use can cause the wood to warp and discolour.
 This is because a steamer propels the steam (hot water) deep into the joints.